muc111/OTRv4Plus/README.md

 | SMP ML-DSA-87 signing key | Rust `SecretBytes<4896>` with `ZeroizeOnDrop` | Nothing |
 | SMP pq_binding_key | Rust `SecretBytes<32>`, wiped after each step | Nothing |

 Every value with `ZeroizeOnDrop` is wiped when its owning Rust object is dropped.
 No private key material appears on the Python heap during normal session operation.
+(This is a memory-hygiene property of the implementation; it is independent of whether the protocol design itself is sound.)

 ## RFC build-time gates

 Earlier versions ran a boot-time cross-verification that signed a test message with Rust Ed448 and the Python `cryptography` library and compared the byte output. v10.6.17 replaced that with hardcoded RFC 8032 §7.4 Ed448 test vectors in `Rust/src/test_vectors.rs`. v10.6.21 added an RFC 7748 §5.2 X448 known-answer vector in `Rust/src/key_handles.rs`.
 The `cargo test` harness exercises both and asserts byte equality with the published values.

 Run `cargo test --release --no-default-features --features pq-rust` before any release.
 If a vector test fails, the corresponding Rust crate has drifted from its RFC and the build should not ship.
+As above: these gates check the primitives against their specifications; they do not validate the protocol built on top of them.

 ## Honest caveats

-1. **Single author, no external review.** Code style is consistent but design choices have not been peer-reviewed.
+1. **Single author, no external review.** This is the big one.
+Code style is consistent, but the design choices — especially the hybrid SMP construction — have not been peer-reviewed by anyone with a cryptography background.
+"It reaches VERIFIED and passes its tests" is not the same as "it is secure."

 2. **Built with AI assistance (Claude).** The author drove design and testing; the AI helped with implementation.
 Each substantive change was live-tested between two I2P peers before being committed.
+AI assistance does not substitute for review — if anything it raises the bar for it, because confident-looking mistakes are exactly the failure mode.

 3. **The Rust crypto crates are not audited.** `ed448-goldilocks-plus` 0.16 is the only viable pure-Rust Ed448 implementation but has no formal review. `x448` 0.6 is a pure-Rust X448 with no formal review. `pqcrypto-mlkem 0.1.1` (FIPS 203 ML-KEM-1024) and `pqcrypto-mldsa 0.1.2` (ML-DSA-87) are PQClean-derived reference implementations.

 4. **Rust-core-only since v10.7.5.** Every C extension (`otr4_crypto_ext`, `otr4_ed448_ct`, `otr4_mldsa_ext`) has been retired and the Python `cryptography` library was removed at v10.7.
-The entire cryptographic surface of the client now lives inside the Rust `otrv4_core` PyO3 module — there is no second crypto implementation to drift against.
-As of v10.7.6 (Phase 5.4) the SMP modular exponentiation is constant-time via `crypto-bigint` `DynResidue`, closing a timing side-channel on the secret SMP exponents.
-As of v10.9.1 the SMP protocol is hybrid post-quantum: ML-KEM-1024 encapsulation and ML-DSA-87 per-step signatures wrap the classical ZKP, requiring all three primitives to be broken simultaneously.
+The entire cryptographic surface now lives inside the Rust `otrv4_core` PyO3 module — there is no second crypto implementation to drift against.
+As of v10.7.6 (Phase 5.4) the SMP modular exponentiation is constant-time via `crypto-bigint` `DynResidue`, intended to close a timing side-channel on the secret SMP exponents (not independently verified to be constant-time on every target).
+As of v10.9.1 the SMP protocol is hybrid post-quantum.
 See the CHANGELOG v10.6.18 → v10.7.6 sequence for the migration history.

 5. **Ephemeral identity by design.** Identity keys regenerate at every launch.
 Fingerprints change on every restart.
 This is a deliberate threat-model choice for an I2P-based privacy IRC client, not a missing feature.
 Tor Browser, Cwtch (default), and Briar (before user opt-in) all keep identities short-lived for similar reasons.
 See ROADMAP Phase 5.3g.